x86senniral/SyShell-reverse-shell/README.md

 # SyShell
 ⚒️ A simple but fully working reverse shell with built-in commands made in Python. ⚒️

+- Checked against 15 anti-viruses, completely undetected.
+At least so far...

 ## About
 SyShell is a reverse shell that offers pre-built commands while also offering complete control over the machine, specifically built for `Windows` systems (Executer).
 The listener (Syshell_listener.py) has been tested on both Windows and Linux, both work perfectly.